 ☞ ☞ ☞

-Check out my book #ANASHA – Die Reise beginnt and book me for a private reading event in your living room!
+Check out my books Shampoo Thoughts on Happiness and #ANASHA – Die Reise beginnt and book me for a private reading event in your living room!

 Great post.
 One of my favorite vegan restaurants ever is in Athens — Avocado!
 Did you get to try it?
 So amazing.
 I also really loved Vegan Beat!